Metrics: defining and joining tables¶

 When to choose this¶

-Use the Joined tables flow in the metric builder when:
+Use the Joined tables branch in the metric builder when:

 - Your metric needs to slice a measure by a dimension that lives on a different table — for example